vbaderks/VerifyProjectReferences/README.md

 ## Usage Instructions

-* Run the tool on a solution file: ConvertProjDepToProjRef.exe MySolution.sln
+* Run the tool on a solution file: VerifyProjectReferences.exe MySolution.sln
-* Update C++ projects that only perform custom builds as ConfigurationType “Utility”
-* Use a text editor to remove the ProjectSection(ProjectDependencies) = postProject sections from the .sln file.
+* Check the output and correct found isses.